stuartcusackie/statamic-cache-requester/README.md

 ## Queues

-This package utilises a Redis queue called **cacherequester**.
-You can configure the package to use whatever queue and connection that you prefer but it's probably best not to use a shared queue or the default queue.
+This package utilises the default queue connection and name.
+You can set up a separate queue name in the config.

 The queue can be ran manually with this command: